F-gas phase-out has been decided and is approaching fast

 The EU institutions have reached a compromise on the new policy proposal covering fluorinated greenhouse gases like SF6.
 What does it mean?

-The new regulation dictates a detailed timeline and conditions to move the electricity industry away from the use of fluorinated greenhouse gases like sulfur hexafluoride (SF6).
-This latest compromise acknowledges the crucial role of eliminating F-gases as a fundamental and time-sensitive step towards achieving truly green electricity.
+The newly established regulation outlines a comprehensive timeline and specific conditions to transition the electricity sector away from using fluorinated greenhouse gases such as sulfur hexafluoride (SF6).
+This agreement underlines the importance of phasing out F-gases as an essential and urgent step toward achieving truly sustainable electricity.

 What is the issue with F-gases, and SF6 in particular?

-F-gases are man-made greenhouse gases (GHG) that have a large carbon footprint, which contributes to global warming.
-They find extensive application in various industrial sectors, including refrigeration, air conditioning, medical devices, and electrical equipment.
+F-gases, which are anthropogenic greenhouse gases (GHG), possess a significant carbon footprint, thereby exacerbating global warming.
+These gases are commonly used across diverse industrial sectors, including refrigeration, air conditioning, medical devices, and electrical equipment.

-SF6 is the most potent F-gas, in fact the most potent GHG of all, and has a global warming potential (GWP) that is 24,300 times higher than CO2.
-Among the F-gases, sulfur hexafluoride (SF6) stands out as the most potent GHG, with a global warming potential (GWP) 24,300 times higher than CO2.
-SF6 has long been utilized in medium voltage (MV) switchgear, a commonly used electrical equipment with a lifespan of up to 30 years.
-Its popularity in switchgear stems from its non-toxic nature, stability, and ability to provide reliable, high-performance, and cost-effective electrical insulation and interruption.
+SF6 is the most potent F-gas, in fact, the most potent GHG of all, and has a global warming potential (GWP) that is 24,300 times higher than CO2.
+Used extensively in medium voltage (MV) switchgear — a vital component with a lifespan of up to 30 years — SF6 is favored for its non-toxic nature, stability, and ability to deliver reliable, high-performance, and cost-effective electrical insulation and interruption.

 F-gases like SF6 are already regulated in Europe so why change it?